 For more info on companion plants, check out my Long List of Companion Plants.

 The constituent that makes garlic a great companion plant, also give it medicinal benefits.

 If you’re like me and growing garlic for home consumption, check out my list of medicinal benefits of garlic to learn how to use this powerful herbal remedy.

 What are Garlic Scapes?

-That’s why we harvest or prune scapes.
-Once these scapes are cut off, the plant refocuses and sends it’s energy back down to the garlic bulb.
+That’s why it’s a good idea to harvest or prune scapes.
+Once these scapes are cut off, the rest of the plant refocuses and sends it’s energy back down to creating larger bulbs.

 When to Harvest Scapes

 Generally any time before the flowers have bloomed is a good time to harvest scapes.